-IDSA announced the recipients of its Antimicrobial Stewardship Centers of Excellence (CoE) Designation
+IDSA announces the recipients of its Antimicrobial Stewardship Centers of Excellence (CoE) Designation

 IDSA developed the Antimicrobial Stewardship Centers of Excellence Program to promote excellence in optimizing antimicrobial use and combating antimicrobial resistance (AMR) by identifying institutions that effectively demonstrate these activities.
 The IDSA AS Centers of Excellence program aligns with evidence-based national guidelines such as the IDSA-SHEA guidelines and CDC's Core Elements of Hospital Antibiotic Stewardship Programs.

 The Importance of Antimicrobial Stewardship